dstull/dstull.github.io/_posts/2015-03-21-datatables-column-search.md

 - lines 33-37: Else if a specific column is selected, perform a column search and redraw the table.
 - Note: We have set the options to true for the search in each case regex and smart search.
    * More can be read on what these options mean [here](https://datatables.net/reference/api/search()).

+###CSS:

+{% gist 51c7e00b675bfad2d58b %}

+- Here we are simply aligning the dataTables length with our custom search box.
+Effectivily putting our search box in the place where the default one was.
+   * Note: This is due to the dataTables dom setup.